fomy/destor/README.md

 If compile and install are successful, the executable file, destor, should have been moved to /usr/local/bin by default.
 You can create a config file, destor.config, in where you run destor.
 A sample destor.config is in the project directory.

-Run rebuild script before destor to prepare working directory and clear data.
+NOTE: run **rebuild** script before destor to prepare working directory and clear data.

 destor can run as follows: